x2ansible/x2ansible/README.md

 ### **Current Limitations**

-This experimental implementation is intentionally simple:
+This implementation is intentionally simple:

 - **No Complex State Management**: Basic data passing between agents
 - **Sequential Only**: No parallel processing or dynamic routing